lfoppiano/grobid-quantities/README.md

 ## Latest version

-The latest released version of grobid-quantities is [0.7.0](https://github.com/kermitt2/grobid-quantities/releases/tag/0.7.0).
-The current development version is 0.7.1-SNAPSHOT.
+The latest released version of grobid-quantities is [0.7.1](https://github.com/kermitt2/grobid-quantities/releases/tag/0.7.1).
+The current development version is 0.7.2-SNAPSHOT.

+### Update from 0.7.0 to 0.7.1

+In version 0.7.1 a new version of DeLFT using Tensorflow 2.x is used.
+The DL models must be updated by running `./gradlew copyModels`.

 ### Update from 0.6.0 to 0.7.0